Adult Hormonal Acne Protocol — Quick Reference

 Why Adult Hormonal Acne Is Its Own Category

 Teenage acne is largely sebum-driven: oil production surges, pores clog, bacteria proliferate.
-Adult hormonal acne — the kind that clusters along the jaw, chin, and neck — is primarily an androgen response.
+Adult hormonal acne, the kind that clusters along the jaw, chin, and neck, is primarily an androgen response.
 Fluctuating oestrogen and progesterone levels shift the sensitivity of sebaceous glands to androgens, triggering breakouts that follow the menstrual cycle, spike under stress, or arrive uninvited during perimenopause.

 The skin itself is also different by this point.
 It is less resilient, more reactive, and often simultaneously dealing with dryness or fine lines.
-Treatments calibrated for a seventeen-year-old's skin — high-concentration benzoyl peroxide, prescription-strength retinoids, stripping toners — can leave adult skin irritated, flaky, and more inflamed than before.
+Treatments calibrated for a seventeen-year-old's skin (high-concentration benzoyl peroxide, prescription-strength retinoids, stripping toners) can leave adult skin irritated, flaky, and more inflamed than before.
 The barrier function suffers, and the breakout cycle continues.

 The Perimenopause Factor

 Perimenopause can begin as early as the mid-thirties and typically runs for several years before the final menstrual period.
-During this phase, oestrogen levels do not simply fall — they fluctuate erratically.
+During this phase, oestrogen levels do not simply fall.
+They fluctuate erratically.
 There are high-oestrogen days and low-oestrogen days, and that instability often manifests on the skin.

 Lower oestrogen means reduced skin thickness, slower cell turnover, and a more compromised barrier.
 Sebaceous glands become more sensitive to even modest androgen levels.
 The result is breakouts that appear on skin that is simultaneously dry and reactive.
 Applying a harsh spot treatment to that combination is, as many women have found, counterproductive.